-Whenever I speak with an engaged couple, we talk about priorities within planning, and I encourage them to explore what matters to them most for their wedding.
+Whenever I speak with an engaged couple, we talk about priorities within planning, and encourage them to explore what matters to them most for their wedding.
 For some people, all they think about is the dress.
 And that’s great!
 For some, it’s the flowers.
-For others (like me) it’s the photography.
+For others — like me — it is the photographer.
 When you’re planning a wedding, there are so many numbers to consider within your budget.
 I have been in the industry for almost five years, and I thought I knew this, but I didn’t fully understand until I was planning my own wedding.
 The hidden costs are no-joke.

-So for those who’s top priority may not be the dress, but still want to look amazing: don’t worry.
+So for the brides who want to look amazing, but not necessarily spend half your budget on the dress: don’t worry.
 1) I see you.
 I hear you.
-And 2) There are tons of amazing options out there for finding the perfect wedding dress without spending a fortune.
+And 2) There are tons of amazing options out there for finding the perfect dress without spending a fortune.

-ASOS, in particular, has really been gaining some wedding popularity this year, and I think it’s almost solely due to the show-stopping sparkle gown you see below.
+ASOS, in particular, has really been gaining some wedding popularity this year, and I think it’s almost solely due to the show-stopping sparkle gown you see above.
 That dress is seriously one of my favorites I have ever photographed.
+And it fit Bria like a glove!
 The best part?
 That dress only costs $340.

 Sample sales are aptly named.
 They occur when the designer or the dress shop sells off their in-store samples.
 These are usually much bigger bargains (sometimes as high as 60%), because the gowns have been used for trying on in-store.
 The downside here, of course, is the sizing.
 Samples are usually only made in 1-2 sizes.
 While most gowns can be altered, you have to get a little lucky to find the exact sample you want in your size range.